jakedomermuth/cable-company-app/README.md

 ## Instructions For What Is Needed
 You will build an internet/cable company’s customer tracking system.
-Your customer (the internet company) requires the following from your application:
+Your customer (the internet company) requires the following from your application: <br>
-  • You must store the following information: o Customer information, this must include the customer's name, number, and the locations where they have services from the company.
+  • You must store the following information:<br>
+  o Customer information, this must include the customer's name, number, and the locations where they have services from the company.
 Note, a customer can own multiple locations.